thanhpt1110/my-practice-cpp/README.md

 #
 * Btw, after a couple of months, I'd improved a little bit I think so :v
+* I haven't used C++ for coding GUI, I prefer DSA more 😅
 * Wanna see my last C++ code style 🤔

 **👉 Check this out: https://codeforces.com/profile/thanhpt1110**